-This week for One Room Challenge there’s a lot of prep work happening with finishing choices for all items.
-However, we are at a bit of a stand still while working on cabinetry quotes.
-Despite that, I thought this week I'd talk a bit about the process of designing and building this space to give you an idea what a pseudo kitchen space entails from a design standpoint.
+I did this room as part of an event called One Room Challenge.
+I thought this week I'd talk a bit about the process of designing and building this space to give you an idea what a pseudo kitchen space entails from a design standpoint.
 There are loads of moving parts.
 First I want to talk about lighting because there are some large mistakes that you can make when choosing, and often we don't see the fixtures in person until they arrive.
 Next, you will find a design execution guide.
 But first, since I didn't mention them last week, I'll talk about the plumbing fixtures I chose from sponsor, Signature Hardware.

 I ended up choosing to go with chrome faucets because we currently have chrome in the kitchen, and though I'm not into matchy matchy, I decided in this case to stay consistent.
 Don't trust me to stay consistent in metals ever though.
 Note the gold and black light fixtures, and count on me to use another kind of cabinet hardware as well.